VeriConomy/vericoin/README.md

-Veribase integration/staging tree
+Vericoin integration/staging tree
 =====================================

 https://vericonomy.com

-What is Veribase?
+What is Vericoin?
 ----------------

-VeriCoin is a Proof-of-Stake-Time cryptocurrency.
+Vericoin is a Proof-of-Stake-Time cryptocurrency.
-VeriCoin uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
+Vericoin uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.